Lee Data: As Lee Data (1979–1990)

 Lee Data Corporation was founded in early 1979 by John M. Lee and John Roy of Minneapolis.
-Both had formerly worked for Data 100, Inc., a maker of data terminals and other peripherals for IBM mainframes and midrange computers, until January 1979, when Data 100 was purchased by Northern Telecom.
+Both had formerly worked for Data 100 Corporation, a maker of data terminals and other peripherals for IBM mainframes and midrange computers, until January 1979, when Data 100 was purchased by Northern Telecom.
 In raising money for Lee Data, the two founders sought their former employer, Ed Orenstein, who gave them sufficient start-up capital to begin devising their first products, a family of data terminal systems compatible with the IBM 3270.
 Like IBM's offerings, Lee Data's terminal systems comprised multiple glass terminal units, as well as a controller unit and a printer.
 The company initially occupied a 21,000-square-foot plant in Eden Prairie, Minnesota; by April 1980, the company employed 31 manufacturing staffers there.

 In its first year of operation, the company posted revenues of US$631,000.
 In fiscal year 1982, the company posted $13.6 million in revenues and announced its first profit of $1.9 million.
 Lee Data's fast growth was conducive to the success of their initial public offering on the over-the-counter market in November 1982.
 The success of the IPO made founder Lee a millionaire overnight.
 By the end of the next year, Lee Data posted an annual revenue of over $50 million and had cornered roughly four percent of the American data terminal market.
 Lee Data's single largest customer was the Bell System, accounting for roughly a quarter of the company's sales.
 Even long after the breakup of the Bell System in 1984, the Regional Bell Operating Companies formed in the aftermath provided a major source of revenue for Lee Data.